porsche-design-system/porsche-design-system/packages/components/src/components/navigation/link-pure/link-pure.examples.md

 ---

-## Link with custom clickable/focusable area
+## Link Pure with custom clickable/focusable area

 Sometimes it might be useful to enlarge the clickable/focusable area of a link to fulfill accessibility guidelines.
 Therefore a custom padding can be set on the host element.